Gender system: Naples and Southern Italy

 It is often considered reductive to insert the Neapolitan femminiello within the macro-category of transgender usually adopted in Anglo-Saxon and North American contexts.
 The femminiello, instead, could be considered as a peculiar gender expression, despite a widespread sexual binarism.
 The cultural roots of this phenomenon confer to the femminiello a cultural and even socially legitimized status.
 For the historical and symbolic coordinates of Naples, the identity construct of the femminiello is not superimposable to more common European and euro-centric transgender clusters.

 The femminiello in Campania may enjoy a relatively privileged position thanks to their participation in some traditional events, such as Candelora al Santuario di Montevergine (Candlemas at the Sanctuary of Montevergine) in Avellino or the Tammurriata, a traditional dance performed at the feast of Madonna dell'Arco in Sant'Anastasia.
 Generally, femminielli are considered good luck.
 For this reason, it is popular in the neighborhoods for a femminiello to hold a newborn baby, or participate in games such as bingo.
-Feminielli participate in games of Tombola or Tombolata dei femminielli, a popular game performed every year on the 2nd of February, as the conclusive part of the Candlemas at the Sanctuary of Montevergine.
+Feminielli participate in games of Tombola or Tombolata dei femminielli, a popular game performed every year on 2 February, as the conclusive part of the Candlemas at the Sanctuary of Montevergine.
 Achille della Ragione suggests that recent surveys have shown that Neapolitans have a generally negative view of what he calls "the politically correct model of homosexuality of a hypocritical do-gooder society" (implying the mainstream Western gay culture), yet he contrasts femminielli as enjoying a favorable attitude from part of Neapolitan society.

 Polynesia

 In Polynesia there are many different terms for gender roles, for example in Tahiti the role is called māhū.
-In Samoa the male gender variant is called fa'afafine which means "like a woman".
+In Samoa the male gender variant is called faʻafafine which means "like a woman".
 Tuva and Tonga have terms also.
 In Tonga the term is fakaleiti and in Tuva the term is pinapinnaine.
 All of these terms are used when a male engages in women's work, clothes, speech tones, and nonverbal gestures.
 However, in Polynesia when a man crosses genders and "acts like a woman" he is not viewed as becoming a woman, but is suspended between male and female, being neither at the same time, but having the elements of both.
 They tend to be effeminate and interested in women's household tasks, but do not dress exclusively as women.
 They often seek oral sex with men, who may ridicule them in public, but seek them out for pleasure in private.